kamathe/kamathe.github.io/posts/introduction.md

 - Binary Analysis tools - radare2, objdump, readelf, hexdump
 - Scripting - bash, Python
 - Languages - C, C++, Other compiled languages

+We also have to learn about malicious programs and techniques that they use

+- Packer/Unpackers - upx, others
+- Ransomware - encryption/decryption

 Following are some amazing resources related to our topic of intereset